soapbox-pub/nostrify/README.md

 - `N-` - Proposed Nostr interfaces.
 They are considered ideal, optimal interfaces for the given purpose, but may be subject to change between major versions.

 - Others - Support interfaces.
 These may be exposed for convenience, but may be modified or removed.

+## Interfaces

+Interfaces are defined in the `interfaces/` directory.
+They are pure type files, describing parts of a Nostr system to be implemented.

 ## Reference implementations